Demonstrate the effect of temperature on yeast growth.

 |Temperature||Peak growth rate (h⁻¹)||Time to reach stationary phase|

-Rather than increasing as temperature increases, the higherst growth rates form a slight bell-curve, with the highest overall growth rate of 0.76 h⁻¹ occuring at 36°C. It tapers off at 40°C, since this temperature lies outside of the ideal temperature range for yeast.
+Rather than increasing as temperature increases, the higherst growth rates form a bell-curve, with the highest overall growth rate of 0.76 h⁻¹ occuring at 36°C. It decreases at 40°C, since this temperature lies outside of the ideal temperature range for yeast.

 The time it takes for each culture to reach the stationary phase is also related to the peak growth rates.
-Cultures that peaked higher did so in a quicker time frame, thus reaching the stationary phase sooner.
+Cultures that peaked higher did so in a quicker time frame, thus reaching the stationary phase sooner!
+Consider the extremes in this case: what would happen if we drop the temperature?
+Increased it to 50°C?
+How does this relate to cooking and food storage?

 We chose a relatively small temperature range that mostly aligned with optimal temperatures for yeast growth.
-We encourage you to explore temperatures outside of this range, whether by cooling the Pioreactor externally (using ice/a cooler) or increasing the temperature (the maximum that can be reached is approximately ambient plus 20°C).
+We encourage you to explore temperatures outside of this range, whether by cooling the Pioreactor externally (using ice/a cooler) or increasing the temperature (the maximum that can be reached is room temperature plus 20°C).